MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 **Two examples:**
-- The European Bioinformatics Institute _(EBI)_ in the UK currently stores **20 petabytes of data** and back-ups about genes, proteins, and small molecules.
+- The European Bioinformatics Institute _(EBI)_ in the UK currently stores **120 Petabytes of data** and back-ups, see: https://www.ebi.ac.uk/about/our-impact
 - The Genomics Data Commons initiative _(GDC)_ at the University of Chicago, **currently host 5.42 petabytes of data and 87.96 Terabytes of RAM).** See the GDC's infrastructure statistics at (https://gdc-portal.nci.nih.gov)

 ## 2. Hardware Paradigms for Parallel Computation: